roshankulkarni/node-speed/README.md

 NodeSpeed is a full stack application framework powered by Node.js.
 NodeSpeed helps you rapidly build mature REST APIs or micro-services in Node.js.
-It brings together the 'best of breed' components from the NPM community so that you accelerate your journey to building Node-powered middlewares and REST services.
+It brings together the 'best of breed' components from the NPM community so that you accelerate your development of Node-powered middlewares and REST services.

 ## Framework Structure